-THE pressure out of doors, aided by the ready 1 adoption of the Opposition in the House of Commons, has extorted from Ministers a large concession of the Income-tax, and considerable reductions of the military and naval estimates.
+THE pressure out of doors, aided by the ready adoption of the Opposition in the House of Commons, has extorted from Ministers a large concession of the Income-tax, and considerable reductions of the military and naval estimates.
 The whole week has been one of bustle.
-To make a better disposition of the ministerial forces, Sir GEORGE CORNEWALL LEWIS has waived his objection to bringing forward the financial statements at this early day; and estimates are produced with considerably diminished totals.
-The naval estimates will be only 8,109,0001. instead of 15,812,0001. charged last year.
-The military estimates, army and ordnance together, 8,993,0001. instead of 18,008,0002.; a total of 19,000,0002. in lice of the 25,000,0001. which Mr. GLADSTONE calculated.
-The reduction, as compared with the reduced peace estimates of last year, is 17,000,0001.
+To make a better disposition of the ministerial forces, Sir GEORGE CORNEWALL LEWIS has waived his objecun - bringing forward the financial statements at this early day; and estimates are produced with considerably diminished totals.
+The naval estimates will be only 8,109,000l. instead of 15,812,000l., charged last year.
+The military estimates, army and ordnance together, 8,993,0001. instead of 18,008,0001.; a total of 19,000,0001. in lieu of the 25,000,0002. which Mr. GLADSTONE calculated.
+The reduction, as compared with the reduced peace estimates of last year, is 17,000,000%.
 This result has been brought about unquestionably by the demand of the public, with the assistance of the Opposition and independent leaders.

-Another of Mr. DISRAELI'S blows at Ministers has not been so happy: it has twice recoiled upon himself.
+Another of Mr. DISBAELI'S blows at Ministers has not been so happy: it has twice recoiled upon himself.
 The story of a "secret treaty" between France and Austria, sanctioned by Lord PALMER-STON, still demands further explanation.
-Mr. DIS-RAELI professed to give a very elaborate account on brought forward are rather acknowledgments of Tuesday last, but it amounted to no more than a | work that ought to be done than performances. repetition of what he said last week, except that he supplied the date of the treaty-the 22nd December, 1854.
+Mr. DIS-BAELI professed to give a very elaborate account on Tuesday last, but it amounted to no more than a repetition of what he said last week, except that he supplied the date of the treaty-the 22nd December, 1854.
 Lord PALMERSTON instantly replied, that there was a Convention about that date, and he appealed to those who were in the Cabinet then, though no longer in the Ministry now.
 The Convention simply stipulated that if Austria should join the active operations against Russia in Turkey, and should be attacked in her rear by Italian insurrectionists in Russian interests, France would assist to protect her Italian provinces; a very proper provision during the progress of the actual war.
-Is this the Treaty that Mr. DISRAELI exposes ?-- or is there another Treaty ?
+Is this the Treaty that Mr. DISRAELI exposes ?--- or is there another Treaty?
 Lord PALMERSTON tells us that "that limited Convention" expired with the close of the war.
 He added that it was never signed; but he has since corrected that mistake: it was signed.
 And Mr. DISRAELI insists that it has not expired.

-be strengthened as a barrier to future invasion.
+A new ground has been provided for him by the palities, chiefly on the ground that they would thus be strengthened as a barrier to future invasion.
 This is a common plea; and it has been supported by the patriot party in the Principalities, who are anxious for union, in the belief that it would ultimately result in the formation of an independent state.
-Russia has always found it so easy to absorb conterminous 'independent' states of a minor size, that she, too, favours the union; while France, in joining with Russia and the Moldo-Wallachian patriots, derives the advantage, first of setting up an opinion by which she may balance the East of Europe against the West, and ultimately, it is supposed, she designs to place upon the Moldo-Wallachian throne a prince of the BONAPARTE family; realizing the dream of CHARLEMAGNE in the germ of an Oriental Empire.
-The Constitutionnel boasts that France has with her, in the renewed Paris Conference, Prussia, Russia, and Sardinia, against Austria, Great Britain, and Turkey-four to three; but adds, that there are hopes of winning over Turkey to the same majority.
+Russia has always found it so easy to absorb conterminous 'independent' states of a minor size, that she, too, favours the union; while France, in joining with Russia and the Moldo-Wallachian patriots, derives the advantage, first of setting up an opinion by which she may balance the East of Europe against the West, and ultimately, it is supposed, she designs to place upon the Moldo-Wallachian throne a prince of the BONAFARTE family ; realizing the dream of CHARLEMAGNE in the germ of an Oriental Empire.
+The Constitutionnel. boasts that France has with her, in the renewed Paris Conference, Prussia, Russia, and Sardinia, against Austria, Great Britain, and Turkey-four to three; but adds, that there are hopes of winning over Turkey to the same majority.
 If so, it can only be by intrigue.
 Lord CLARENDON, however, admitted that the British Government had been taken by "surprise," and practically confessed that they had been outwitted.